2026-03-28

 "Can't you just reverse the output in the program?"

 I started to explain why that wasn't the right answer.
-Different configuration than the rest of the boxes, inconsistency in the system, the underlying install issue still not corrected—
+Inconsistency in the system, the underlying install issue still not corrected...

 He nodded like he'd heard this before.